Survivor Series (2006): Event

-Prior to the event, Lauren Hart sang the United States national anthem.
-A non-televised match between Carlito and Charlie Haas took place, which Carlito won after a Backstabber.
+Prior to the event, a non-televised match between Carlito and Charlie Haas took place, which Carlito won after a Backstabber.

-The first match was a four-on-four Survivor Series match between Team Spirit Squad (Kenny, Johnny, Nicky and Mikey), with Mitch managing the team and Team WWE Legends (Ric Flair, Sgt.
+The first match was a four-on-four Survivor Series match between Team Spirit Squad (Kenny, Johnny, Nicky, and Mikey), with Mitch managing the team, and Team WWE Legends (Ric Flair, Sgt.
 Slaughter, Dusty Rhodes, and Ron Simmons), with Arn Anderson managing the team.
 Simmons was eliminated after being counted out, leading to the referee ejecting Anderson and Mitch.
 Nicky eliminated Slaughter after a Spinning Heel Kick by Johnny.
 Rhodes eliminated Nicky after a Bionic Elbow.
 Kenny eliminated Rhodes with a roll-up while holding Rhodes' jeans.
 Flair eliminated Mikey, using the ropes for leverage while pinning Mikey.
 Flair also eliminated Kenny with an inside cradle.
 Flair also eliminated Johnny after submitting to the Figure Four Leglock, leaving Flair as the sole survivor.
 After the match, The Spirit Squad attacked Flair.

 In the second match, Chris Benoit faced Chavo Guerrero for the United States Championship.
 During the match, Chavo executed a Frog Splash on Benoit for a near-fall.
 Benoit accidentally knocked Vickie Guerrero off the apron when Chavo countered Benoit's attempt to apply the Sharpshooter.
 Benoit forced Chavo to submit to the Crippler Crossface to retain the title.

 Next, Lita defended the Women's Championship against Mickie James in Lita's "last" match, during which she had to endure "she's a crack whore" chants from the crowd.
 James performed the Tornado DDT to win back the title.
 After the match, Cryme Tyme came out and sold Lita's personal belongings to the audience which they stole in an earlier backstage segment, much to her shock and horror.

 The next match was a traditional Survivor Series match between Team DX (Triple H, Shawn Michaels, Jeff Hardy, Matt Hardy, and CM Punk) versus Team Rated-RKO (Edge, Randy Orton, Johnny Nitro, Gregory Helms, and Mike Knox).
 Knox was eliminated by Michaels after Sweet Chin Music while Knox was distracted by his then-girlfriend, Kelly Kelly.
+After the elimination, Michaels asked his team who he eliminated.
 Nitro was eliminated by Punk after submitting to the Anaconda Vice.
 Helms was then eliminated by Matt after a Twist of Fate by Matt and a Swanton Bomb from Jeff Hardy.
 Edge was eliminated by Michaels after Sweet Chin Music.
 Orton was eliminated by Triple H after Sweet Chin Music by Michaels and a Pedigree, meaning Team DX won the match with no members eliminated.